nicoblon/dmdCalibration.py/README.md

   - run code

 The code will tell you:
-  -the tilt angles of the DMD
+  - the tilt angles of the DMD
-  -information to build the setup correctly (e.g. post heights, distance between posts, ...)
+  - information to build the setup correctly (e.g. post heights, distance between posts, ...)